vdimarco/Open-Data-Linker/README.md

 * Our main efforts resulted in a browser extension for Chrome, powered by the DBpedia spotlight project, lucene & sample data sets indexed from the Canadian open data portal.
 * __{in progress}__ ~~Processing & indexing of the data.gc.ca data into Notation3 (N3) format was done with a concoction of ETL scripts in the ETL folder.~~
 * __{in progress}__ ~~An HMTL5 mobile optimized website was used to make the linked data we indexed completely searchable.
-The data should adhear to the W3C semantic web standards for RDF and be searchable using the more powerful SPARQL language.~~
+The data should adhere to the W3C semantic web standards for RDF and be searchable using the more powerful SPARQL language.~~
 * __{in progress}__ ~~Lastly, a web app was constructed in Node.js (MEAN stack & socket.io) to vizualize a stream of annotation meta-data & user feedback taking place in real-time across the web.~~